Ganglee98/AAE6102-Assignment-2-23036326r/README.md

 **Hint:** Use the skymask to identify satellite visibility blockage.

+SkyMask is a tool designed to enhance positioning accuracy in satellite navigation.
+It dynamically adjusts the weights of satellite signals to provide more accurate positioning results.

+Usage Steps
+Load SkyMask Data

+Load the sky mask data in MATLAB for subsequent use:

+matlab

+load skymask.mat;  % Load sky mask data
+Calculate Satellite Position

+Calculate the azimuth and elevation angles of the satellites and adjust the corresponding weights based on the sky mask:

+matlab

+% Calculate the azimuth and elevation angles of the satellites [az, el, ~] = topocent(pos(1:3, :), Rot_X - pos(1:3, :));

+% Adjust weights based on the sky mask for i = 1:nmbOfSatellites
+    az_index = round(az(i));  % Round the azimuth angle
+    if az_index >= 0 && az_index <= 360
+        skymask_el = skymask(az_index + 1, 2);  % Get the corresponding elevation angle
+        if el(i) < skymask_el
+            weight(i) = weight(i) / 2;  % Halve the weight
+        end
+    end
+end
+Perform Positioning Calculation

+Update the receiver position iteratively to optimize the positioning results.

+Conclusion
+Using SkyMask effectively improves satellite positioning accuracy by reducing the influence of low elevation angle satellites, resulting in more stable positioning outcomes.

 ## Task 3 – GPS RAIM (Receiver Autonomous Integrity Monitoring)
 Develop a classic weighted RAIM algorithm to improve and monitor positioning performance.